IanDanielM/backend-projects/expense_tracker/README.md

 ## Usage

-You can use the following commands to interact with the Task Tracker CLI:
+You can use the following commands to interact with the Expense Tracker CLI:

-- `add`: Add a new task
+- `add`: Add a new expense

 ```bash
 expense-tracker add --description "Rent" --amount 30 --category "essentials"
 ```

-- `list`: List all tasks
+- `list`: List all expenses

 ```bash
 expense-tracker list
 ```

-- `update`: Update a task
+- `update`: Update an expense

 ```bash
 expense-tracker update --id 1 --description "Groceries" --amount 20